FSHD 1000. Breadmaking. 1 Hour.

 Required of students pursuing the associate's degree in Early Childhood Education, but valuable to parents, prospective parents, and educators.
-Applies the principles of child guidance and discipline from currently accepted theories by using the DSU Preschool to complete assignments.
-Students will be required to complete hours in the DSU Preschool.
+Applies the principles of child guidance and discipline from currently accepted theories.
+A 30 hour Lab in an approved early childhood classroom setting is required.
 Prerequisites: FSHD 1500 (can be concurrently enrolled); or FSHD 2500 (can be concurrently enrolled); or PSY 1100 (can be concurrently enrolled).
 SP.

 FSHD 2620.
 Designing Integrated Curriculum with Play.
 3 Hours.

 Required of students pursuing the associate's degree in Early Childhood Education, but valuable to parents, prospective parents, and educators.
 Explores the value of developmentally appropriate play for young children and how to provide a rich curricular environment for early childhood settings, including planning, preparation, and implementation of activities for early childhood education.
+A 25 hour Lab in an approved early childhood classroom is required.
 Prerequisites: FSHD 1500 (can be concurrently enrolled); or FSHD 2500 (can be concurrently enrolled); or PSY 1100 (can be concurrently enrolled).
 FA.

 FSHD 2630.
 Literacy and Literature for Early Childhood.
 3 Hours.

 For Early Childhood Education associate degree students.
 This course introduces practical aspects of fostering literacy development in young children.
 It focuses on emerging and early literacy in the home, early care, and in educational settings with an emphasis on ages three through six.
 Studies strategies for holistic integration of the various literacy processes.
 Addresses the role of children's literature, the relationship between early language development and literacy opportunities and methods for developing language and positive attitudes toward books.
-This course has an embedded lab experience in the preschool where students will apply concepts they have learned in class.
 SP.

 FSHD 2880.
 Practicum Early Childhood Educ.
 3 Hours.

 Required of students pursuing the associate's degree in Early Childhood Education.
-Designed to provide on-the-job learning opportunities for prospective teachers of young children, including teaching opportunities in the early childhood setting under the supervision of the program director and/or classroom teacher.
-Students meet weekly with an FCS faculty member in a seminar to establish semester learning objectives for the student and the site placement, including each of the following areas: curriculum development, classroom management, lesson preparation and delivery, working with parents of young children, and supervising workers in an early childhood educational setting.
+Designed to provide on-the-job learning opportunities for prospective teachers of young children, including teaching opportunities in the early childhood setting under the supervision of the program director, Course instructor and/or classroom mentoring teacher.
+Students interact with the course instructor and classroom mentoring teacher to plan developmentally appropriate curriculum, write and implement a classroom management plan, and teach and supervise preschool children effectively an early childhood educational setting.
+70 Lab hours in an approved early childhood classroom setting are required.
 Prerequisites: FSHD 2600, AND FSHD 2610, AND FSHD 2620; AND FSHD 1500 or FSHD 2500 or PSY 1100; AND instructor permission.
 FA, SP.